dexter7k-maloneykf/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 In software development, this quote reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
 It advocates for focusing first on writing clear, correct, and maintainable code, and only optimizing when profiling and testing reveal genuine performance issues.
 This principle encourages a balanced approach to coding, prioritizing readability and functionality over speculative speed improvements.

+# 2024-02-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems efficiently.
+Strive for readability and minimize complexity whenever possible.
+Remember that what you build today may be read, modified, and maintained by others tomorrow, or even yourself months from now.
+Hence, clarity in your code reflects profound understanding of the problem at hand."

+"Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
+Focus on getting your program correct first, then optimize if and where necessary.
+The ability to measure and identify bottlenecks is more important than speculative optimizations.
+Always consider the trade-offs between performance and readability/maintainability."